bodias/machine-learning/projects/capstone/capstone_report_template.md

 Random Forest is a classical ensemble algorithm invented by Breiman and Cutler.
 It was chosen as a baseline because it's a simple method - and by its ensemble nature does not require much feature engineering - with a decent performance, and runs efficiently on large tabular, structured data.
 Although it works well with predefined parameters, it doesn't handle missing data.
 So, in order to train the model, all  missing values must be treated either removing the feature or imputing data.

-XGBoost is a scalable machine learning system for tree boosting, which is used widely by data scientists to achieve state-of-the-art results on many machine learning challenges.
+XGBoost is a scalable machine learning system for tree boosting, which is used widely by data scientists to achieve state of the art results on many machine learning challenges.
 Both selected methods are classified as Tree Ensemble Models, whose the final prediction for a given example is the sum of predictions from each tree.
 Below is a figure that shows in a simple way how a Tree Ensemble Model works.

 ![Tree Ensemble Models](home_credit/images/tree_model.png)